-And if there is a slight potential for a fit, then there is the justification for both parties to spend their valuable time continuing to talk.
-The other direction this can go is very important as well and that is that one of your pre-qualifying questions determine that there does not appear to be a fit and that will help you to make the quick determination that you should not invest valuable time with the sales prospect.
+And if there is a slight potential for a fit, then there is justification for both parties to spend their valuable time continuing to talk.
+The other direction this can go is very important as well and that is that one of your pre-qualifying questions determines that there does not appear to be a fit and that will help you to make the quick determination that you should not invest valuable time with the sales prospect.

 How to Create the Right Questions

 If you are making a list of pre-qualifying questions to ask, it is important that you create the right questions to ask.
 While we can’t tell you exactly what to ask in your insurance sales script because they are different for every salesperson and for every product sold, we can help you by providing a process that you can use to create your list of questions.

 One way to brainstorm a good list of pre-qualifying questions for the product you want to sell, and with keeping the particular buyer persona in mind, is to look at the list of problems or challenges that you help the buyer resolve or avoid.
 For each problem, you should be able to compose one or two probing questions that can be asked to see where the buyer stands in terms of having the problem or concern.

 Use Pre-Qualifying Questions in Your Call Script